Aurimenas/Portfolio/README.md

 # How to Use
 Upload the entire repo to your server's public folder, Use the .sql file provided to import a database or run the migrations.
 If you run the migrations you'll have to manually create an administrator account in the db table "Accounts" (will add a seeder later so you dont have to), use any username/password you desire and in you "group" collumn specify "Admin".
-Running the sql file will automatically generate one administrator account called with usn of :Auris and password of:123456
+Running the sql file will automatically generate one administrator account called with usn of:Auris   password of:123456
 Visit your site on the browser and use it :) !

 # To-Dos